aldanajd/Data_Analyst/README.md

 ## Project #1: [Intro to Python for Beginners](https://github.com/aldanajd/Data_Analyst_I/tree/main/Python%20Projects/Intro%20to%20Python%20for%20Beginners)

-* Overview: A guide that contains the most used packages: pandas, numpy, matplotlib, seaborn, example of a class, keywords and functions and datasets to practice
+* Overview: A guide that contains the most used packages: pandas, numpy, matplotlib, seaborn, example of a class, keywords, functions and datasets to practice

 * Background: My best and favorite project so far, not because of it's complexity but because how useful it has been for me and how it represents me.
-It's organized, it's helpful, It was made as a plan for the future, it's always there for when you need to check into a syntax that you might have forgotten (quicker than using stackoverflow), always updating it with new important functions to know
+It's organized, it's helpful, It was made as a plan for the future, it's always there for when you need to check into a syntax that you might have forgotten (quicker than using stackoverflow), always updating it with new important functions

 * Pandas, NumPy, Matplotlib, Seaborn, Datasets, Keywords, Functions, Classes